brewinn/raytracerchallenge/README.md

 ## Usage

-This project is built on a Linux (Arch-based) distribution.
+This project is built on a Linux distribution.
 It is not tested for Windows or MacOS.

 Project can be run using one of the Makefiles in either the project root, the